akhtet/myXNLI/README.md

 The translation revision was managed in a separate git repo https://github.com/akhtet/myTxQA

 ## Acknowledgements
-Each phase of dataset development is contributed by the following volunteers.
+Each phase of myXNLI dataset development is contributed by the following volunteers.

 ### Phase 1 - Core Translation Team
 * Aung Kyaw Htet